itsbillzhang/itsbillzhang.github.io/_posts/2020-04-10-Hamilton_Chatbot.md

 <img class="centered" src="{{site.url}}/images/user_intentions.PNG" />
 </p>

 When a regex pattern is found, a function corresponding to that intention is called.
 If a regex pattern is not found, the user is asked to rephrase their request.
-If this occurs 3 times, Hamilton asks the user to instead call the store.
+If this occurs 3 times, Hamilton advises the user to call the store.

 ## Understand Drink Orders

 One thing that Hamilton needed to do was to distinguish wish descriptors matched which drink, as a customer might order several drinks in the same string.
-At first, I thought of using “and” as a way to separate drinks.
+At first, I thought of using 'and' as a way to separate drinks.
 However, that’s not the only use ‘and’ could have.
-“I want a milk tea and a sunshine yogurt” is different than “I want a milk tea with red beans and tapioca”.
-Therefore, to use “and” as a separator of multiple drinks, it would need to recognize that the word before and after “and” were not toppings.
+'I want a milk tea and a sunshine yogurt' is different than 'I want a milk tea with red beans and tapioca.'
+Therefore, to use 'and' as a separator of multiple drinks, it would need to recognize that the word before and after “and” were not toppings.
 This was simple, as I could just identify if both of those keywords were in toppings_menu.keys().
 This allowed Hamilton to identify “I want a milk tea and a large stormy pouf” as (“milk tea”), (“large” “stormy pouf”).

-However, “and” isn’t the only separator humans use.
+However, 'and' isn’t the only separator humans use.
 If a customer mentioned the name of a new drink, this was a clear indicator that they started talking about another drink order.
-This allowed for the identification of “I wish to get unicorn confetti, strawberry pineapple, finally a sunshine yogurt with red beans” as 3 drinks.
+This allowed for the identification of 'I wish to get unicorn confetti, strawberry pineapple, finally a sunshine yogurt with red beans' as 3 drinks.

 “Strawberry pineapple explosion” is a mouthful to say.
 I wouldn’t be surprised if people referred to it just as the “explosion”, and Hamilton needed a way to realized that’s what customers meant.
 Therefore, when the customer names a drink, the word the customer uses loops through all individual tokens in the full drink names.
 If a word matches a token, then Hamilton recognizes the drink by that full name.
 If the next word used also refers to the same drink, the word is skipped.
 This is to prevent a drink like “original milk tea” being detected as 3 separate drinks.
 This was also done for toppings.

-Finally, when people order drinks, they wouldn’t be expected to give any more information than the name and the size.
+Finally, when people order drinks, they wouldn’t be expected to give any more information than the name and the size in their inital statement.
 Therefore, after a drink response, Hamilton saves the drinks given and initializes any of the 5 descriptor values (I would expect this to be ice level, sugar level, and toppings) that do not have a value with None.
 The drinks are placed in a list, order_items, where a method goes through each Drink and asks the user about a particular value.

 <p class="centered-text">
 <img class="centered" src="{{site.url}}/images/Text extraction.PNG" />
 </p>

 I was also able to implement a very superficial version of context understanding by saving the last drink that was referenced.
-For example, if Hamilton mentions the special, special is saved to last_reference, so when the regex picks up the user replied with a phrase containing both “want” “that”, the special is added to the order_items list ready to be completed.
+For example, if Hamilton mentions the special, special is saved to last_reference, so when the regex picks up the user replied with a phrase containing both 'want' 'that', the special is added to the order_items list ready to be completed.

 ## Calculating Delivery Time